TexasInstruments/edgeai-tidl-tools/README.md

 - Inference of compiled models on X86_PC or TI SOC using file base input and output

 ### What IS NOT Supported
-- Camera , Display and Dl runtime based end-to-end pipeline development or benchmarking.
+- Camera , Display and DL runtime based end-to-end pipeline development or benchmarking.
-  - Please refer [Processor SDK Linux for Edge AI](https://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/latest/exports/docs/sdk_overview.html) for such applications
+  - Please refer [Processor SDK Linux for Edge AI](https://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-am68a/latest/exports/edgeai-docs/common/sdk_overview.html) for such applications.
+This is for AM68A and similar inofmration can be found for other devices
 -  Benchmarking accuracy of models using TIDL acceleration with standard datasets, for e.g. - accuracy benchmarking using MS COCO dataset for object detection models.
    - Please refer  [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-benchmark) for the same.